 The interior held up quite well after 6 years.
 This car ended up being a real experiment for the Cougars to come and I owe it all to this blue gem.

 This 1986 Cougar GS V8 was my second car and it become a daily driver immediately after purchase in 1992.
 It’s also the first factory V8 car that I’d ever owned.
 Although the car had seen better days it was reliable enough for daily duty.
 And it provided a platform for experimentation, both mechanically and visually.
 But it was truly a “black Cat” in every sense of the phrase.
-We were glad to buy it and just as glad to see it go.
+I was glad to buy it and just as glad to see it go.

 I didn’t intend to create an evil-looking car but after an accident (not my fault) in January 1996, the repair shop was able to install all the cool parts I’d been accumulating for the car: Turbo Coupe hood, front air dam and rear valance.
 Prior to the accident I had experimented with the Tempo mirror conversion.
 On went a pair of ’83 clear turn signals, and installed Marchal fog lamps.